mudrutom/2D-Shooter/README.md

 * displaying of 2D graphics in the HTML5 Canvas environment
 * ability to use the application offline
 * compatibility with modern web browsers

+## Implementation notes
+This application is purely client-based with no server-side support.
+The project aims to demonstrate the capabilities of modern web-browsers and the cutting-edge web technologies HTML5, CSS3 and new JavaScript API.

+The game environment itself will be implemented using the HTML5 Canvas and by using the KineticJS JavaScript library.
+Other features of the application, such as player management and game configuration, will be implemented by basic HTML components with some JavaScript support.
+User data, like high-scores and player information, will be persisted via new Web Storage JavaScript API.